When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 CompatibilityAndoird and iOS

-Overall, the Mi Band 9 offers outstanding value for money and is an excellent choice for anyone looking for a simple, reliable fitness tracker to kickstart their fitness journey.
+Of course, there are compromises.
+There’s no built-in GPS or advanced coaching features, but at this price, that’s hardly a deal-breaker.
+If you want a simple, reliable, and long-lasting fitness tracker to get moving, the Mi Band 9 offers unbeatable value.
 If you want an easy way to stay on top of your daily activity without spending a fortune, this is one of the best options out there.

 Best fitness tracker for athletes